A clear focus on reducing emissions

 New regulations

 KCC works closely with other stakeholders to promote strong and fair regulations that incentivize the industry to decarbonize.
 In the short and medium term, such regulations in shipping are mainly an opportunity for KCC with its solutions having 30-40% lower CO2 emissions per ton transported compared to standard vessels in its main trades mainly due to substantially lower ballast.
-Hence, KCC’s combination carriers have a lower exposure to new carbon taxes or alternative fuel mandates than competing standard vessels.
+Hence, KCC’s combination carriers have a much lower exposure to new carbon taxes or alternative fuel mandates than competing standard vessels.

 Sea Cargo Charter